opticgroup/icmesh/index.md

 1. **Get a Device**: 👉 Starting at $40 and great for walking around the [SenseCap Tracker T1000-E](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) is an excellent every day carry radio the size of a credit card or try something with a screen like the [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket).
 2. **Install the App:** [Download the Meshtastic app on iOS (App Store)](https://apps.apple.com/us/app/meshtastic/id1586432531) or [Android (Google Play)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&pcampaignid=web_share). 📲
 3. **Connect Your Phone**: Open the **Meshtastic** app and pair to your new device.
 4. **Configure your device**: The first thing you want to do is set your region to United States (should prompt you to do this).
 Then go to Settings -> User -> and choose any short and long name you want.
-For example: short name = AMY and long name = AMY - ICMESH.COM. **Important** We encourage you to use ICMESH.COM in your long name to promote ICMESH and so that we can count how many ICMESH users are using the network.
+For example: short name = BUR and long name = AMBER - ICMESH.COM. **Important** We encourage you to use ICMESH.COM in your long name to promote ICMESH and so that we can count how many ICMESH users are using the network.
 5. **Join the Network**: Your device will automatically join the ICMESH network and will also work with other mesh networks outside of the canyon.
 There are over 1,000 people using Meshtastic in Southern California.
 6. **Send A Message**: In your mobile app, go to **Channel** to send a message to everyone or **Direct Messages** to send a secure message to anyone on the network.

-Here is a pic of the SenseCap Tracker T1000-E for $40 (it's the size of a credit card, just a little thicker)
+Here is a pic of the SenseCap Tracker T1000-E for $40 (yep, the size of a credit card)

 ![Device Example](images/t1000.webp)